 Pre heat the oven to 350F

-Heat the olive oil in a large skillet until hot and add the diced onions, sprinkle with kosher salt and saute, turn the heat to low and allow to caramelize.
+Heat the 3-4 tablespoons vegetable stock in a large skillet until hot and add the diced onions and saute, turn the heat to low and allow to caramelize.
 This can take up to 20 minutes but be patient, it adds a wonderful deep rich flavor to the loaf.
 If you like add the rosemary sprig to the pan to infuse its oils for added yumminess.

-Place the cooked lentils and rice in a large bowl, sprinkle with kosher salt and a grinding of fresh pepper, mash them together to form a rather lumpy paste, you want it chunky not pureed!
+Place the cooked lentils and rice in a large bowl, sprinkle with a grinding of fresh pepper, mash them together to form a rather lumpy paste, you want it chunky not pureed!
 Set aside.

 When the onions have caramelized add the celery, garlic and parsley, cook for a further 5-7 minutes.
 Remove from heat, add the Worcestershire Sauce, tomato puree, mustard, tomato ketchup and harissa paste, combine well.
 REMOVE THE ROSEMARY SPRIG IF USING.
 Add the mixture to the mashed lentils and rice.
 Combine.

 Line a baking sheet with parchment paper or aluminum foil.
 Turn the loaf mixture out onto the lined baking sheet and form into a loaf shape.
 Spread added tomato ketchup over the top of the loaf.